 How to prevent blocked drains

 At Everflow Water, we’re aware of the inconvenience blocked drains can cause our customers and wholesalers.
-The road works, the backing up of sewers (and not to mention the smell) …less than convenient.
-So please see our handy tips for what to do to reduce your chances of being faced with a blocked drain.
+The road works, the backing up of sewers (and not to mention the smell) can be a real annoyance.
+So we've put together a few handy tips to reduce your chances of being faced with a blocked drain.

-2- Correct disposal – correct disposal is so important, as we talked about in a previous article it’s super important for the environment, as without good disposal, bad waste can wind up in the oceans… however, before they can make it there…they can really clog up a drainpipe.
-Anything such as feminine hygiene products, wet wipes…and even nappies!
+Correct disposal is so important, as we talked about in a previous article it’s super important for the environment, as without good disposal, bad waste can wind up in the oceans.
+However, before they can make it there, they can really clog up a drainpipe.
+Anything such as feminine hygiene products, wet wipes, and nappies!
 You can save yourself a lot of money in pipework repairs just by investing in proper disposal in all the restrooms in your premises!

-To summarise, these are just some simple things that can be done to avoid unintentional blockages in your businesses drains… but the simplest thing to keep in mind is the 3 P’s.
-If it’s not Pee, Paper or Poop, it shouldn’t go down the toilet shoot.
-We hope this helps.
+To summarise, these are just some simple things that can be done to avoid unintentional blockages in your businesses drains, but the simplest thing to keep in mind are the 3 Ps.
+If it’s not Pee, Paper or Poop, it shouldn’t go down the toilet shoot!